mikenguyen13/data_analysis/_book/22-multivariate.md

 -   Large sample theory exists for eigenvalues and eigenvectors of sample covariance matrices if inference is necessary.
 But we do not do inference with PCA, we only use it as exploratory or descriptive analysis.

--   PC is not invariant to changes in scale (Exception: if all trait are resecaled by multiplying by the same constant, such as feet to inches).
+-   PC is not invariant to changes in scale (Exception: if all trait are rescaled by multiplying by the same constant, such as feet to inches).

     -   PCA based on the correlation matrix $\mathbf{R}$ is different than that based on the covariance matrix $\mathbf{\Sigma}$